ARPA-SIMC/dballe/doc/fortran_ref/concepts.rst

 Work with DB-All.e happens using *action routines*.
 An action routine typically reads some input, performs an action and produces some output.
-Example of action routines are :c:func:`idba_query_data` to query data from a database and :c:func:`idba_insert_data` to write data into the database.
+Example of action routines are :ref:`idba_query_data` to query data from a database and :ref:`idba_insert_data` to write data into the database.

 The input and the output of action routines are collections of parameters which have a name and a value.
 A list of parameters can be found in :ref:`parms`.